steve8circle/usdc-catalog-website/README.md

-Builds the app for production to the `build` folder, and deploys the build into this site: https://steve8circle.github.com/usdc-catalog-website
+Builds the app for production to the `build` folder, and deploys the build into this site: https://steve8circle.github.com/usdc-catalog-website Optionally, we can add a commit message as follows:
+`npm run deploy -m "this is my message"`

 ## Learn More